Welcome to the NCR 2025 Get-Together

 Why not get a glimse of our lovely city Trondheim while you are here?

-We have organised a “city walk” on our way to the Nidaros Cathedral with departure from our main hotel, Clarion Hotel, departure at 17:30 hrs.
+We have organised an optional “city walk” on our way to the Nidaros Cathedral with departure from our main hotel, Clarion Hotel, departure at 17:30 hrs.
 We will end up at the Cathedral around 18:45 hrs.

 Arrangement in the Nidaros Cathedral 19:00-19:30.
 We then continue to the Archbishops`s Palace, next door for our Get-Together 19:30-22:00.